SheldonFung98/AprilTagNav/README.md

-# AprilTagNav
+# AprilTagNav ROS
-## AprilTag QR Code Localization Module
+## AprilTag QR Code Localization Module for ROS

 This project provides RGB image localization functionality based on AprilTag, suitable for scenarios where a cleaning robot needs to return to its charging station.
 Additionally, this project includes a stop function tailored for this scenario.